GuidoK73/DevToys.PocoCsv.Core/DevToys.PocoCsv.Core/Readme.md

 (Skip and Last do not deserialize, that's why they are faster then normal IEnumerable operations).

 # CsvWriter\<T\>
-this writer is faster then CsvStreamWriter, it is optamized to serialize the objects to rows.

 ~~~cs
     public class Data